-- → The board approved the acquisition of 90% of the shareholding of Bedrock Mining Support (Pty) Ltd over a period of 4 years.
+- → The Board approved the acquisition of 90% of the shareholding of Bedrock Mining Support (Pty) Ltd over a period of 4 years.
 The main business of Bedrock Mining Support (Pty) Ltd is to supply timber-based underground support to South African Mines.
 At the effective date of the acquisition 50,004% has been acquired and the balance of the purchase price will be calculated at a price earnings ratio of 4 times the profit after tax of the previous year.
 During the current year, the Group acquired an additional 10% (2018: 5,002%) of the issued share capital of Bedrock Mining Support (Pty) Ltd. It is expected that TWK Agri (Pty) Ltd will exercise its call option to purchase an additional 25% of issued shares in Bedrock Mining Support (Pty) Ltd during August 2020.
-The purchase consideration will be approximately R16 570 000. - → TWK Investments Group provided a general surety to the Land and Agricultural Bank and Standard Bank for the borrowings of TWK Agriculture Holdings (Pty) Ltd. The facility outstanding by TWK Agriculture Holdings (Pty) Ltd at year-end amounted to R100 000 000.
+The purchase consideration will be approximately R16 570 000. - → TWK Investments Group provided a general surety to Land and Agricultural Bank and Standard Bank for the borrowings of the company.
+The facility outstanding by the company at year-end amount to R100 000 000.

-51. RELATED PARTIES
+49. RELATED PARTIES